Robert and Lisa Sainsbury Fellows

 University of Arizona

-Professor Noel Pinnington teaches Japanese Literature at the University of Arizona.
+Professor Noel Pinnington formerly taught Japanese Literature at the University of Arizona but has since retired.
 He trained as a Hindu priest in his youth before taking up a career in computer science.
 After several years in Tokyo, he returned to academia, studying at Waseda, and SOAS before gaining his Ph D (medieval Japanese thought) at the University of Cambridge in 1993.

-Professor Pinnington is currently writing a history of Japanese medieval performance.
-His last monograph was Traces in the Way: Michi and the Writings of Komparu Zenchiku (Cornell East Asia Series, 2006) in which he elucidated the theories of the fifteenth-century Japanese Noh performer.
+During his time at the Sainsbury Institute he particularly wanted to investigate the sixteenth-century revolution in comic performance (Kyōgen) as part of a history of Japanese medieval performance.
+This was published in 2019 as A New History of Medieval Japanese Theatre: Noh and Kyōgen from 1300 to 1600 (Palgrave Studies in Theatre and Performance History).
+He previously wrote a monograph Traces in the Way: Michi and the Writings of Komparu Zenchiku (Cornell East Asia Series, 2006) in which he elucidated the theories of the fifteenth-century Japanese Noh performer.